MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

 :::image type="content" source="media\high-concurrency-mode-for-notebooks\monitoring-front-door.png" alt-text="Screenshot showing the session details of a high concurrency session in Notebook Menu." lightbox="media\high-concurrency-mode-for-notebooks\monitoring-front-door.png":::

 ## Monitoring and Debugging Notebooks Running in High Concurrency Session
-Monitoring and debugging is often a non trivial task when you are running multiple notebooks in a shared session.
+Monitoring and debugging are often a non-trivial task when you are running multiple notebooks in a shared session.
 For high concurrency mode in Fabric, seperation of logs is offered which would allow users to trace the logs emitted by spark events from different notebooks.

 1. When the session is in progress or in completed state, users can view the session status by navigating to the Run menu -> by selecting the All Runs option
 2. This would open up the run history of the notebook showing the list of current active and historic spark sessions
 :::image type="content" source="media\high-concurrency-mode-for-notebooks\view-all-runs-in-high-concurrency-mode.png" alt-text="Screenshot showing the all runs page for a notebook in a high concurrency session." lightbox="media\high-concurrency-mode-for-notebooks\view-all-runs-in-high-concurrency-mode.png":::
-3. By clicking on a session, users can access the monitoring detail view which shows the list of all the spark jobs that have been run in the session.
+3. By selecting a session, users can access the monitoring detail view, which shows the list of all the spark jobs that have been run in the session.
 4. In the case of high concurrency session, users could identify the jobs and its associated logs from different notebooks using the "Related notebook" tab, which shows the notebook from which that job has been run.
 :::image type="content" source="media\high-concurrency-mode-for-notebooks\view-related-notebooks-in-hogh-concurrency-mode.png" alt-text="Screenshot showing the all related notebooks for high concurrency session in the monitoring detail view." lightbox="media\high-concurrency-mode-for-notebooks\view-related-notebooks-in-hogh-concurrency-mode.png":::

 ## Next steps

 In this document, you get a basic understanding of a session sharing through high concurrency mode in notebooks.
-Advance to the next articles to learn how to create and get started with your own Data Engineering workloads using Lakehouses and Notebooks:
+Advance to the next articles to learn how to create and get started with your own Data Engineering workloads using lakehouses and Notebooks:

 - To get started with Lakehouse, see [Creating a Lakehouse](create-lakehouse.md).
 - To get started with Notebooks, see [How to use a Notebook](how-to-use-notebook.md)